tikhop/TPInAppReceipt/README.md

 #### Refreshing/Requesting Receipt

-Use this method to request a new receipt if the receipt is invalid or missing.
+When necessary, use this method to ensure the receipt you are working with is up-to-date.

+> NOTE: If validation fails in iOS, try to refresh the receipt first.

 ```swift
 InAppReceipt.refresh { (error) in